Saskyc/SlProcess/README.md

 The goal of this is to take all O5 keycards to your base MTF (LCZ Armory) CI (Peanut Chamber).
 Keycards have light on them showing where they are and peanut chamber normally inacsessible doors have intractable toy meaning if you want to pick up the locked door in peanut chamber it will teleport you to the other door and reversed.
 This is done, so keycards can't be unaccsessible in PT chamber.
 When all keycards are in base then all zone lights will be turned to the winning side CI (green) or MTF (dark blue).
 This means the other team will not be able to spawn until they collected keycards back to their base.
 This gives the other side time to wipe the other team and win the game (if they are able to defend their base).

-Overwatch is from this game removed, so you can spawn. **KNOWN BUG: Overwatch people will be spawned at the start of event.**.
+Overwatch is from this game removed, so you can spawn.

 ### Event command
 this command can be executed by anyone with Remote Admin permissions. **TODO: Permissions**.